Summary of the main entry routes, where to find more information and where to apply.

 Police constable degree apprenticeship (PCDA)

 This route into policing enables you to learn on the job while you study.
-It normally takes three years, and you are likely to need a level 3 qualification to join (two A-levels or the equivalent).
+It normally takes three years and, as set out in Police Regulation 10, you are likely to need a level 3 qualification to join (two A Levels or equivalent).

 You will be awarded a degree in professional policing practice on successful completion of your apprenticeship.